 - State unemployment insurance contributions

-- Fidelity and surety bonds connected to business operations
+- Fidelity and surety bonds connected to business operations, including Crime Insurance

-Because these policies support day-to-day function and contractual obligations, they are widely recognized as ordinary and necessary across industries.
+Because these policies support day-to-day function and contractual obligations, they're widely recognized as ordinary and necessary across industries.

 Not every insurance policy qualifies.
 The IRS excludes premiums that primarily benefit the owner personally, replace personal income, or fall outside normal business operations.